h43lb1t0/abs-audiobook-recommender/README.md

 - [x] Enhanced UI/UX design
 - [ ] Option for users to select what filters to use for recommendations
 - [ ] Option for users to dislike recommendations
 - [ ] Use information if a user has finished recommended books to improve recommendations
+- [ ] Exclude selected series from sequenz filtering
 - [x] Support for other AI models/providers
 - [x] Mobile-friendly design